BackAppX/.github/profile/README.md

  BAAS solution that will facilitate your flutter application development using our flutter package.

-## Contributing
-We are open to contributions.
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors
 ### BackAppX Dev Team
 * **[Karam MANNAI]("https://github.com/KvRae")** - *Team Lead, Software Engineer*